Attack on Arvind Kejriwal's residence: Investigation

 Delhi police registered a criminal case under relevant sections of the Indian Penal Code namely, sections 186 (obstructing public servant in discharge of public functions), 188 (disobedience to order duly promulgated by public servant), 353 (assault or criminal force to deter public servant from discharge of his duty) and 332 (voluntarily causing hurt to deter public servant from his duty) and section 3 of the Prevention of Damage to Public Property Act.
 Police had formed teams to find and arrest others.

-On 31 March 2022 eight persons from BJPs youth wing, involved in the incident were arrested.
+On 31 March 2022, eight people from BJP's youth wing, who were involved in the incident were arrested.
 Delhi Police DCP, Sagar Singh Kalsi said, "We have arrested eight persons so far.
 All were sent to judicial custody by the court.
 We identified some from the footage.
 Around 20 persons have been identified and teams have been sent for raids."
 Police had arrested Chandrakant (27), Pradeep Tiwari (27), Raju Singh (28), Jitender Bisht (40), Naveen Kumar (38), Bablu Kumar (35), Neeraj Dixit (25) and Sunny (21) based on the CCTV video and technical evidence from the incident location.
 A local court remanded all the arrested men into judicial custody.